 The six residence halls, known collectively as “The Apartments” are three stories tall and have room to house 48 students.

 Housing accommodations in the apartments include a living room, a ‘mini-kitchen” featuring a microwave oven, sink, and refrigerator, four private bedrooms, and two bathrooms.
 Washer and dryer units are also included in each apartment.

 There are four apartment units on each floor, each unit having four residents.
 Each building has 48 residents.
 The exterior of the buildings are brick and are compatible with the classic turn-of-the-century architecture in some of the campus’s historic buildings, including Welty-Craig, Virginia, and McCormick halls.

-In 2003, the building known as apartment “A” was named Mastrapasqua Hall in honor of Dr. Frank Mastrapasqua, a member of the Board of Trustees.
+In 2003, the building known as apartment “A” was named Mastrapasqua Hall in honor of Dr. Frank Mastrapasqua.
 The remaining apartments simply remain “B”, “C”, “D”, “E” and “F”.